 Zambian customers across the country can now try Kit Yamoyo for their sick children – and tell us their experiences.

-We achieved this through twin approaches: redesigning a global recommendation to better meet the needs of customers (a process of ‘human centred design’) and the development of existing distribution channels, that can even reach remote communities.
+We achieved this through twin approaches: redesigning a global recommendation to better meet the needs of customers (a process of ‘human centred design’) and the development of existing distribution channels, which can even reach remote communities.
 These are already used for fast-moving consumer goods like Coca-Cola, sugar, salt, cooking oil.
 ORS and Zinc are ‘general sales’ items in Zambia and in most countries.
 So, we could learn from other products to establish a viable ‘value chain’ for Kit Yamoyo.
 This proved more important than the original ColaLife concept, which was to ‘piggy-back’ product within cola crates.
 But innovation is about failing and learning, as well as success: that original idea didn’t help distribution, but it unlocked other innovations – which worked.
 As with many innovations, pursuing the original concept accidentally revealed others, which worked better in real life.

 Following a successful trial, ColaLife is now leading a scale-up of the approach in Zambia.